-While it’s easy to hear the difference between the hard G and a soft G sounds, many readers don’t know why G can make two different sounds.
+While it’s easy to hear the difference between the hard G and soft G sounds, many readers don’t know why G can make two different sounds.

 It can be tricky to teach students about the different sounds of G. In this blog post, I will share some tips on how to teach your students the difference between hard and soft G. Keep reading for more information!